-Туре Features Advantages Disadvantages Washer style grid - Cheap. - Low cost tooling. - Large pressure drop - Can move and vibrate on tubes. - Can be used only on single hairpin bended heaters. - Cannot be installed or removed after heating elements welding on tank.
-Fork style grid - Good clamping on the tubes - Expensive tooling - More than one grid can be needed on one assembly.
-Side rod - No pressure drop. - Good centering of coil inside the tank - Cheap - Only available on coiled tubular heaters.
+Туре Features Advantages Disadvantages Washer style grid - Cheap. - Low cost tooling.
+Large pressure drop Can move and vibrate on tubes.
+Can be used only on single hairpin bended heaters.
+Cannot be installed or removed after heating elements welding on tank.
+Fork style grid Good clamping on the tubes Low pressure drop Can be mounted on the tubes after tubular heaters welding on the flange Removable and repositionable Suitable for all types of heaters, including coiled.
+Expensive tooling More than one grid can be needed on one assembly.
+Side rod No pressure drop.
+Good centering of coil inside the tank Cheap - Only available on coiled tubular heaters.